cl4es/cl4es.github.io/_posts/2021-01-04-Investigating-MD5-Overheads.md

         }
     }

-    ..
+    ...
     Constructor<?> con = getConstructor(clazz);
     return con.newInstance(EMPTY_OBJ);
 ```

-This gives a result very close to using the deprecated `clazz.newInstance()`:
+The need to wrap a `NoSuchMethodException` in a `RuntimeException` and then unwrap it slightly unfortunate, but this does the trick and gives a result very close to using the deprecated `clazz.newInstance()`:

 ```
 Benchmark                Score    Error   Units